hardyantz/dockerfile/README.md

 # dockerfile
+My Docker playground

-Docker File for some project
+Docker File for some of my project

 - choose folder
 - cd folder